-The recipe for these Philly Cheese Steak Sliders is so quick and easy to make!
-Thin slices of steak cooked with peppers, mushrooms, and onion, added to Hawaiin buns and coated with a garlic butter seasoning.
+The recipe for these easy Philly Cheese Steak Sliders is so quick and easy to make, you’ll be impressed!
+Thin slices of steak with vegetables and cheese added to Hawaiian buns and coated with a garlic butter seasoning.

 Rib-eye or a top round is the traditional cut of meat used for cheesesteaks.
 Striploin, roast beef or any other steak will work great as long as it’s cut as thin as possible.
 You can also purchase pre-cut meat at your local grocery store.